go-krb5/krb5/README.md

 for example if go 1.21.0 is released, we will likely still support go 1.17 until go 1.21.1 is released).
 These specific rules apply at the time of a published release.

-This library in our opinion handles a critical element of security in a dependent project and we aim to avoid backwards compatibility at the cost of security wherever possible.
+This library in our opinion handles a critical element of security in a dependent project, and we aim to avoid backwards compatibility at the cost of security wherever possible.
 We also consider this especially important in a language like go where their backwards compatibility when upgrading the compile tools is usually flawless.